find a Clinician/Physician

 TRAINING

 The American Society for Laser Medicine and Surgery recommends an applicant for hospital or other institutional privileges be familiar with the pertinent literature and have completed a basic training program devoted to laser physics, tissue interaction, safety, surgical techniques, and pre- and post-operative care.
 It is recommended that the initial program include clinical applications of various wavelengths in the particular specialty and hands-on practical sessions with lasers and their appropriate surgical or therapeutic delivery systems.
-A minimum of 8-10 hours is suggested by the ANSI standards with at least 40% of the time allocated to practical sessions.
+A minimum of 8-10 hours is suggested by the ANSI standards, with at least 40% of the time allocated to practical sessions.
 However, more time may be required to complete the basic course contents.
-Usually basic training is concentrated on one or more wavelengths.
-Subsequent programs covering different wavelengths or substantially different applications or devices may require more hours of training of which 50% of the time is dedicated to hands-on sessions.
+Usually, basic training is concentrated on one or more wavelengths.
+Subsequent programs covering different wavelengths or substantially different applications or devices may require more hours of training, of which 50% of the time is dedicated to hands-on sessions.
 A small faculty-student ratio in the range of 1 to 3-5 is optimal.
 See the ASLMS Course Content Guidelines.

 It is recommended that an applicant for privileges spend time after the basic training course in a clinical setting with an experienced operator (such programs are often called "preceptorship" training programs or "observation") when appropriate and practical.
 Several brief visits or a more prolonged period suffices, provided that a variety of cases is observed.
 It is valuable for the novice to perform the laser procedures with supervision by the expert; however, for a variety of reasons, such as hospital privileges, status of patients, and insurance coverage of physicians, this is not always possible.